jbakse/site_builder/docs/comp_form/parameters/index.md

 [Wikipedia:<br/>Combinatorial Explosion](https://en.wikipedia.org/wiki/Combinatorial_explosion)
 /::

 A **parameter space** is the set of all possible combinations of values for the parameters of a system.
 The parameter space can grow very quickly.
 A system that has 8 boolean (true/false) parameters will have 256 possible states.
 A system with 16 boolean parameters will have 65,536 states.
-This rapid growth is refered to as **Combinatorial Explosion**.
+This rapid growth is referred to as **Combinatorial Explosion**.

 When changes to input parameters map to interesting changes in output, combinatorial explosion drives the power of procedural systems.
 Consider a program that generates faces by choosing from 4 options for each of these traits: hair style, hair color, eye color, eye shape, nose shape, mouth shape, face shape, and skin tone.
 Such a system can generate `4^8` or `65,536` distinct faces.
 If the system supported two more similar traits that number of outputs grows to `1,048,576`!

+### Samey-ness
+Combinatorial explosion does not guarantee variety.

 Sometimes different parameter values have minimal impact on the final output.
 When this happens a system's output can feel monotonous, uninteresting, and "samey".
 A system that takes just two floating point parameters has `18,446,744,073,709,551,616` (18.4 Quintillion!) states.
 This is an inconceivably large number, but it is quite likely that many of those states would look very similar.